 Contact us today to learn more about how we can help in a free case review.
 Our dog bite lawyers will explain your legal options and help you decide the best path forward.

-Nearly every state in the U.S. has rules about dog bites, including rules that make dog owners liable when their pet bites someone.
-The state of Nevada does not have a dog bite statute but follows a “one-bite” rule that can have major implications for owners that have animals with previous history of aggression.
+In Nevada, the liability of a dog owner when their pet bites someone are often determined by common law, or in other words, the circumstances of the incident will define which party is liable for the resulting injuries because Nevada does not have an established dog bite statute.
+On the good side, Nevada follows a “one-bite” rule that can have major implications for owners that have animals with previous history of aggression.

 What Is Nevada’s One-Bite Rule?

 Unlike “strict liability” states where an owner is responsible for his or her dog’s actions, Nevada’s rules are a bit more complicated.
 Nevada’s one-bite rule means that, in many dog bite accidents, the dog’s owner might only be liable when he or she should have known the bite would happen.
 If the dog bit someone before or displayed dangerous behavior, then the owner may be on notice and may be liable.
 If the dog has never bitten anyone before, the owner may not be liable.